Vapok/AdventureBackpacks/README.md

 </div>

-*Translations can be customized or added in `BepInEx/plugins/Translations/`.*
+*Translations can be customized or added in the `Translations/` folder inside your AdventureBackpacks mod directory (`BepInEx/plugins/AdventureBackpacks/Translations/` or `BepInEx/plugins/Vapok-AdventureBackpacks/Translations/`).*

 ---